 - Magellan Health, Inc. in the acquisitions of The Management Group, LLC and Armed Forces Services Corporation;

-- Levine Leichtman Capital Partners in the acquisition of Smith System Driver Improvement Institute, Inc.; and
+- Levine Leichtman Capital Partners in the acquisition of Smith System Driver Improvement Institute, Inc.;

-- Various consortium transactions, including the failed take-private acquisition of BCE, Inc. valued at approximately $51.7 billion; and the $12 billion take-private acquisition of Univision Communications Inc.
+- Various consortium transactions, including the failed take-private acquisition of BCE, Inc. valued at approximately $51.7 billion; and the $12 billion take-private acquisition of Univision Communications Inc.;

 Mr. Goulding served as Editor-in-Chief of the Villanova Law Review.
-He remains actively involved with Villanova Law School.